Manoj381997/Flick/README.md

 # Flick-The-Movie-Guide
-A Dynamic Web Application built using Angular 6 for fetching information on Movies, TV Shows and Celebrities. https://pas-time.000webhostapp.com
+A Dynamic and responsive Web Application based on popular and trending Movies, TV Shows and Celebrities which is purely built on Angular 6 and some JS plugins.

+Link to check on the site --> https://pas-time.000webhostapp.com